Aston voters will head to polls on April Fools' Day

 Ms Doyle was selected by Labor to take a second shot at the seat, having won 47.2 per cent of the two-party vote at the 2022 federal election.

-The Liberal Party has not yet announced its pick but Opposition Leader Peter Dutton has promised a strong, local candidate for the seat.

-Senior Liberals are pushing for a female candidate to be chosen but a decision has not been made.
+The Liberal Party has not yet announced its pick.
+Opposition Leader Peter Dutton has promised a strong, local candidate, while senior Liberals are pushing for a woman to be chosen.

 Former Victorian upper house MP Cathrine Burnett-Wake announced last week she would nominate for the Liberals.